templaza/tz_portfolio_old/README.md

 *** Changelog ***

+12/09/2014 - 3.2.9

+	Fix template error:  when using Default Template, your article does not show content of version 3.2.8.
+	Update some meta tags: description, keywords, robots or author for portfolio, timeline, tag, user views.
+	Update editor for extrafield.
+	Fix js of feature template.

 11/19/2014 - 3.2.8

 	Can add parameters options for tag (when add or edit tag) with trigger "onContentPrepareForm" of plugin's events content.